-All of the following projects represent sites that were historic pre-settlement wetlands– likely originating from the 800+ acre kettle lake that formed over much of Merry Lea after the glacier receded 10-15,000 years ago.
+All of the following projects represent sites that were historic pre-settlement wetlands.
+Likely they originated from the 800+ acre kettle lake that formed over much of Merry Lea after the glacier receded 10-15,000 years ago.
+(See map at right.)
 With post-1830’s European settlement all of these areas had been drained and in active agriculture as of 1938.

 Sites were identified by: